Bigghis/bigghis.github.io/_posts/2025-06-06-EVALUATION-HUMAN.md

 We want compare the performance of the fine tuned model (**Llama-3.2-3B-Instruct LoRA**) with the original model (**Llama-3.2-3B-Instruct**) in the task of form filling.

 A simple way to evaluate the model is to ask a human to check visually if the model is better than the original model.
-So to do this in a systematic way, we can use **a list of models outputs for the same user prompts** to evaluate the model.
+So, to do this in a systematic way, we can use **a list of models outputs for the same user prompts** to evaluate the model.

 Starting from our synthetic dataset, created by ChatGPT 3.5 Turbo, used to train the LoRA model, we can create a csv file containing the following columns: